nicholasbishop/aws-build/README.md

 2. It builds and runs the lambda-rust container with all the necessary options.
 There are a number of volumes that need to get mounted in the right place for caching to work.
+3. The zip files are created with unique names that include the date and a partial sha256 hash.
+This is convenient when uploading to S3 so that new packages don't overwrite old ones.

 This program only handles building the project locally.
 It does not interact with any AWS services.